luca-saccilotto/hangman/README.md

-# AiCore Scenario - "Hangman" Game
+# AiCore - "Hangman" Scenario

 This is an implementation of the "Hangman" game, where the computer thinks of a word and the user tries to guess it.
 Python and its standard libraries were employed for input/output operations, string manipulation, conditional statements, and loops.